Subscribe Today & Receive 15% Off

 • |

-• 12 min read
+• 17 min read

-There is no known cure for autism or Autism Spectrum Disorder (ASD), but earlier diagnosis and intervention can improve outcomes for individuals with the disorder.
+There is no known cure for Autism or Autism Spectrum Disorder (ASD), but earlier diagnosis and intervention can improve outcomes for individuals with the disorder.
 Treatment may involve behavioral therapies, medication for co-occurring conditions such as anxiety or ADHD, and support services such as speech and occupational therapy.

-This guide will examine how effective Lion's mane mushrooms are in fighting the symptoms associated with autism.
+This guide will examine how effective Lion's mane mushrooms are in fighting the symptoms associated with Autism.
 In addition, we will show parents how they can lower the rates of advanced autism symptoms in their kids by using Lion's mane mushrooms earlier.

 1. Neuroprotective Properties